soarlab/FPTaylor/REFERENCE.md

 The section with definitions has the following syntax

     Definitions
-      def_name = expr,
+      def_name = expr;
       ...
       def_name = expr;

-All definitions must be separated by comma and the last definition must end with a semicolon.
+All definitions must be separated by semicolons.
 It is possible to refer to previous definitions.
 Definition names must be different from names of variables and constants.

 Example:

     Definitions
-      t = x * y + 1,
+      t = x * y + 1;
       z = (t - 1) / (t + 1);

 There is an alternative way to write a definition